 Whenever you change the content of a post, page or a custom post type WP Security Audit Log keeps a record of the change in the WordPress activity log.
 It uses event ID 2065 to keep a log of content changes:

 Note: Refer to the list of activity log event IDs for more information about what every event ID is used for.

 In the content change event the plugin also adds a link that points to the revision viewer.
 The viewer highlights all the content changes using the below colour codes:

-Look at the below screenshot as an example.
+Look at the below screenshot for an example.
 The word best was replaced with the text most comprehensive.
 The sentence Download and install now was also added.

-How does WP Security Audit Log keep track of content changes?
+How does WP Security Audit Log keep track of content changes on WordPress?

 The WP Security Audit Log plugin uses the built-in posts and pages WordPress revisions system, which is enabled by default.
 If the revision system is not enabled on your WordPress follow the instructions on how to enable it in our post about WordPress content revisions.

 What if the WordPress revisions system is disabled?

 The plugin will still keep a log of content changes.
 However, it won’t link to the revision system, which means you can’t see the actual changes.